matteoamorth/licence-plate-gate/README.md

 ## 📜 Introduction

-The goal of this project is to develop an IoT system that allows registered vehicles to open various types of gates, barriers, and automated doors without the usage of a remote control.
-The system consists of three main components:
+The goal of this project is to develop an IoT system that allows registered vehicles to open various types of gates, barriers, and automated doors without the usage of any type of remote control or user interaction.
+The system consists of four main components:

-- **Edge Device**: Collects images from the field and identifies features of the license plate.
+- **Edge Device**: Collects images from the field and send them through a network.
-- **Lightweight Server**: Collects data and publishes results.
+- **Lightweight Server**: Collects data, performs operations and publishes results.
+- **Database**: Stores important data requested by the server.
 - **Actuator Device**: Performs actions based on the results published by the server.

 These components can be implemented on a **single device** (stand-alone configuration) or distributed across **multiple devices** (connected).